 Yet a city rarely affects me the way that this one always does.

-I realized that humans more similar to each other than different and we all just want to be important and loved.
+I realized that humans are more similar to each other than different and we all just want to be important and loved.
 In so many ways, we are interconnected.

 Look into my eyes

-In one workshop in particular we stared into the eye of several perfect strangers for a prolonged period of time, something that was super uncomfortable at first but quickly made me bond with the other beings in the room with me.
+In one workshop in particular we stared into the eyes of several perfect strangers for a prolonged period of time, something that was super uncomfortable at first but quickly made me bond with the other beings in the room with me.

 Eyes really are the window to the soul.

 You never can be sure what you’ll find when the dust clouds part and another adventure reveals itself.